 Cryptocurrencies like Bitcoin and Ethereum can be used to store value online.
 You can buy and sell cryptocurrencies on cryptocurrency exchanges, and some businesses also accept cryptocurrencies as payment.

-How to Store Cash Long Term?
+How to Store Cash long-term?

 If you are looking for a long-term option to store your money, then it is better to go to a bank.
 Because banks provide complete safety and security to your money along with the insurance that even if you lose the money because of the bank’s fault, you will get your money back.
-But if you do not want to move ahead with the bank then you can go with any of the following best way to store cash at home:
+But if you do not want to move ahead with the bank then you can go with any of the following best ways to store cash at home:

 - Invest in valuable assets like gold, silver, and diamond.

 - Invest in real estate.

 - Go with other investment options like stocks, NFTs, cryptocurrencies, mutual funds, etc.